-- Error notification to message receive monitor resources can be done in any of three ways: using the clprexec command, BMC linkage, or linkage with the server management infrastructure. - To use the clprexec command, use the relevant file stored on the EXPRESSCLUSTER CD.
+- Error notification to message receive monitor resources can be done in any of three ways: using the clprexec command, or linkage with the server management infrastructure. - To use the clprexec command, use the relevant file stored on the EXPRESSCLUSTER CD.
 Use this method according to the OS and architecture of the notification-source server.
-The notification-source server must be able to communicate with the notification-destination server. - To use BMC linkage, the BMC hardware and firmware must support the linkage function.
-For available BMCs, see "Servers supporting Express5800/A1080a and Express5800/A1080aA1040a series linkage" in "4.
-Installation requirements for EXPRESSCLUSTER" in this guide.
-This method requires communication between the IP address for management of the BMC and the IP address of the OS.
+The notification-source server must be able to communicate with the notification-destination server.